Angela-Mari/zineland/README.md

 ## React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Vite](https://vitejs.dev/guide/).
 You can figure it out from there.